Default driver

 # Defaults to true for all non-production environmentsSUPPORT_LIMITED_WARNING=falseAdding a new gateway requires three steps: add an enum case, implement the interface, and add configuration.

-Add a case to TicketSystemEnum
+Add a case to TicketSystem

-public function getLabel(): string { return match ($this) { self::TEAM_DYNAMIX => 'TeamDynamix', self::MAIL => 'Email', self::JIRA => 'Jira', }; }
+public function getLabel(): string { return match ($this) { self::TeamDynamix => 'TeamDynamix', self::Mail => 'Email', self::Jira => 'Jira', }; }

-public function gatewayClass(): string { return match ($this) { self::TEAM_DYNAMIX => TeamDynamixGateway::class, self::MAIL => MailGateway::class, self::JIRA => JiraGateway::class, }; }}The enum value (e.g. 'jira') is what users set in SUPPORT_DRIVER and what gets stored in the ticketing_system database column.
+public function gatewayClass(): string { return match ($this) { self::TeamDynamix => TeamDynamixGateway::class, self::Mail => MailGateway::class, self::Jira => JiraGateway::class, }; }}The enum value (e.g. 'jira') is what users set in SUPPORT_DRIVER and what gets stored in the ticketing_system database column.

 Create the gateway class

 Implement the TicketSystemGateway interface.
-Your gateway must never throw — capture errors and return them via CreationResult.
+Your gateway must never throw.
+Capture errors and return them via CreationResult.

 namespace App\Domains\Support\Gateways\Jira;

-use App\Domains\Support\Contracts\TicketSystemGateway;use App\Domains\Support\Enums\TicketSystemEnum;use App\Domains\Support\Gateway\CreationResult;use App\Domains\Support\Models\SupportTicket;use Exception;
+use App\Domains\Support\Contracts\TicketSystemGateway;use App\Domains\Support\Enums\TicketSystem;use App\Domains\Support\Gateways\CreationResult;use App\Domains\Support\Models\SupportTicket;use Throwable;

 class JiraGateway implements TicketSystemGateway{ public function create(SupportTicket $ticket): CreationResult { try { // Submit to Jira API... $issueKey = $this->submitToJira($ticket);

-return new CreationResult( ticketSystemType: TicketSystemEnum::JIRA, creationError: false, ticketNumber: $issueKey, errorMessage: null, ); } catch (Exception $e) { if (app()->bound('sentry')) { resolve('sentry')->captureException($e); }
+return new CreationResult( ticketSystemType: TicketSystem::Jira, creationError: false, ticketNumber: $issueKey, errorMessage: null, ); } catch (Throwable $e) { report($e);

-return new CreationResult( ticketSystemType: TicketSystemEnum::JIRA, creationError: true, ticketNumber: null, errorMessage: $e->getMessage(), ); } }}Add configuration
+return new CreationResult( ticketSystemType: TicketSystem::Jira, creationError: true, ticketNumber: null, errorMessage: $e->getMessage(), ); } }}Add configuration

 Add a section for your driver in config/support.php and update .env.example:

-'jira' => [ 'base_url' => env('JIRA_BASE_URL'), 'project_key' => env('JIRA_PROJECT_KEY'), 'issue_type' => env('JIRA_ISSUE_TYPE', 'Task'),],SUPPORT_DRIVER=jiraJIRA_BASE_URL=https://your-org.atlassian.netJIRA_PROJECT_KEY=SUPThat’s it.
-The factory resolves gateways through the enum, so no additional wiring is needed.
-The automatic email fallback, admin panel, and submission recording all work with your new driver immediately.
+'jira' => [ 'base_url' => env('JIRA_BASE_URL'), 'project_key' => env('JIRA_PROJECT_KEY'), 'issue_type' => env('JIRA_ISSUE_TYPE', 'Task'),],SUPPORT_DRIVER=jiraJIRA_BASE_URL=https://your-org.atlassian.netJIRA_PROJECT_KEY=SUPThe factory resolves gateways through the enum, so no additional wiring is needed.
+The automatic email fallback, admin panel, and submission recording all work with your new driver.

 If you need a completely custom gateway that doesn’t fit the enum-driven pattern, you can bypass the factory entirely by rebinding the TicketSystemGateway interface in your AppServiceProvider: